 The work-disability balance has not been an easy one to manage, John explains.
 In addition to building, he works customer service at a movie theater, but has been out of work since the start of the COVID-19 pandemic.
 He worries that he may lose his job permanently.

 “I’m 56 years old and disabled, how would I find another job?”
 John says he tries not to let the negative thoughts get to him.
 He reminds himself, “I have a lot of talent.
 I will find something to do.”
 He is determined to work as long as he is physically able.

 John has also begun to prepare for a time when he is not able to do the routine, day-to-day activities he does now.
 In February he got a service dog and he uses an electric scooter at the grocery store to help him get around.
 “It’s getting more obvious I am having an issue,” he explains.

 Still, John says he faces judgment for having a disability that is not entirely visible.
 He admits that he gets strange looks when he parks in a disabled parking spot and walks into a store.
 He wishes more people understood that not all disabilities are visible.

 “I would gladly trade my disability plate for a cure.”
 He also believes that able-bodied people should appreciate the little things they can do, like walking up the stairs.
 “I watch people go up and down the stairs and wish I could do that,” John admits.
 “A lot of people don’t think about it.
 Until you are in that position, there are things you don’t think about.”

-When John first researched late-onset Tay-sachs disease, he turned off his computer in tears.
-Today, his shock and anguish has been replaced by determination and hope — he has participated in numerous research studies, a natural history study, and is waiting to be contacted about a new clinical trial.
+When John first researched late-onset Tay-Sachs disease, he turned off his computer in tears.
+Today, his shock and anguish has been replaced by determination and hope — he has participated in numerous research studies, including a natural history study, and is waiting to be contacted about a new clinical trial.
 He joined AllStripes to help get information about his condition out there.
 “Any study, I want to get involved,” John asserts.